 But whales and dolphins are still captured from the wild, kept in tanks that are far too small for their needs, and made to perform for our entertainment.

 Thanks to your support we have already persuaded Virgin Holidays, British Airways, TripAdvisor and others to stop supporting this cruelty.

 We need to persuade TUI to join them.

 Meet some of the real whales and dolphins held at 'attractions' supported by TUI

 Meet Lolita, also known as Tokitae (orca)

 Location: Miami Seaquarium, USA

 Lolita is six metres long, existing in a tank that is six metres deep at its deepest point and just 24 metres long at its longest.
 She's been there for 51 years.
 The tank is so small, it’s illegal by US government regulations, yet it’s been her entire world for more than half a century.
 In the wild, she’d cover 100 miles or more a day playing, socialising, looking for food and resting.
 Lolita's family are members of the critically endangered Southern Residents, and her presumed mother is still alive and free off the west coast of the US and Canada.
-We think she’s 93 years old and she’s probably covered around 3.5 million miles in her lifetime.
+We think she’s over 90 years old and she’s probably covered around 3.5 million miles in her lifetime.

 Meet Morgan (orca)

 Taken into human care: 23rd June 2010